INFECTIOUS DISEASES IN AFRICA 10TH SYMPOSIUM

 Flow Cytometry Course – February 2022 (in-person)

+This follow up course is only open to early-career African researchers who attend the virtual IDA symposium.
 The goal of the African Flow Cytometry Workshop is to train the next generation of African researchers so that cutting-edge flow cytometry technology can be applied to critical studies being conducted on the continent.
 The specific aims of the workshop are: